hafbau/lecture_notes/w10d1/README.md

 What we did is create a `components` directory and a `screens` directory to keep things tidy.

-Don't overthink this, find a boilerplate you're familiar with .. er..
+Don't overthink this, find a boilerplate you're familiar / comfortable with .. er..
 Scheduler?

 Thanks folks!